 How To Price Your Cloud Management Software

-One of the most challenging and critical pieces to starting your cloud management software is determining how much to charge for your cloud management software.
+One of the most challenging aspects to starting a cloud management software is determining how much to charge for your cloud management software.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.

 Often times, businesses under-price their products to drive demand and volume, but that last thing you want is for customers to view your product/service as "cheap."
 Additionally, this can have a big impact on the type of customer you attract, which can be difficult to recover from.